mit-dci/config-files-archive/README.md

 # config-files-archive
-Archive of config files used for OpenCBDC instantiation, and tests
+This Repository is for long term storage of commonly used config files.